linuz/PowerHungry/Invoke-AdminAccessFinder/README.md

 Invoke-AdminAccessFinder
 ----------------
-Invoke-AdminAccessFinder is a supplement to PowerView's Invoke-EnumerateLocalAdmin that will search a list of hosts that the specified SamAccountName (user or group) has administrative access to.
-Invoke-AdminAccessFinder works by importing the CSV output from  PowerView's Invoke-EnumerateLocalAdmin function which should be generated ahead of time Invoke-AdminAccessFinder identifies the SamAccountName specified as well as it's group membership, recursively (with TokenGroups) so that it can search every single group the specified identity is a part of.
-Invoke-AdminAccessFinder will return a list of hosts that the identity and any of it's group memberships have administrative access on.
+Invoke-AdminAccessFinder is a supplement to PowerView's Invoke-EnumerateLocalAdmin.
+Invoke-AdminAccessFinder will search a list of hosts that the specified user/group has administrative access to.
+Invoke-AdminAccessFinder gets it's dataset by importing the CSV output from  PowerView's Invoke-EnumerateLocalAdmin function.
+Invoke-AdminAccessFinder identifies the security group membership for the user/group, recursively (with [TokenGroups] (https://msdn.microsoft.com/en-us/library/ms680275(v=vs.85).aspx)) and will return a list of hosts that the user/group and any of it's group memberships have administrative access on.

-On first execution of Invoke-AdminAccessFinder, it will ask for the CSV file to import.
-Once imported, Invoke-AdminAccessFinder will not ask for the CSV file again for the duration of the PowerShell session, unless the -Clean switch is specified.
+On first execution of Invoke-AdminAccessFinder, you will be prompted to import the CSV file.
+Invoke-AdminAccessFinder will only ask for the CSV once per PowerShell session, unless the -Clean switch is specified.

-Thanks to [@harmj0y](https://twitter.com/harmj0y) for the random PowerShell tips and of course for PowerView <https://github.com/PowerShellMafia/PowerSploit/blob/master/Recon/PowerView.ps1>
+Thanks to [@harmj0y](https://twitter.com/harmj0y) for the some PowerShell tips and of course for PowerView <https://github.com/PowerShellMafia/PowerSploit/blob/master/Recon/PowerView.ps1>

 Purpose:
 ----------------
 I built this script to help save time during red team assessments against an Active Directory network.
-We wanted a way to target specific users and servers during an assessment and avoid just spraying the network looking for any box we can get access to.
+I wanted a way to target specific users/servers and avoid just spraying the network looking for any host we can get access to.

-This script saves time by allowing us to specifically target boxes we have admin access on.
-For example, if we gain access to the "EXAMPLE\JohnDoe" domain account from a compromised host, we can use Invoke-AdminAccessFinder to find out which hosts EXAMPLE\JohnDoe has administrative access on, and go target those hosts directory instead of spraying his creds across the entire network.
+This script saves time by allowing you to specifically target hosts that you have administrative access to.
+For example, if you gain access to the "EXAMPLE\JohnDoe" domain account, you can use Invoke-AdminAccessFinder to discover which hosts EXAMPLE\JohnDoe has administrative access on, and use that information to target those hosts rather than just spraying the credentials across the entire network.

 Requirements:
 ----------------
 **[PowerView's Invoke-EnumerateLocalAdmin](https://github.com/PowerShellMafia/PowerSploit/tree/master/Recon) CSV Output**:

-Invoke-EnumerateLocalAdmin will query all active machines on a network for it's local administrators.
+PowerView's Invoke-EnumerateLocalAdmin will query all active machines on a network for it's local administrators.
 This takes some time but only needs to be done once so doing this ahead of time can be advantageous.

 You will need to generate a CSV file from Invoke-EnumerateLocalAdmin's output if you have not done so already.